 Every meeting day, students will sign a register of attendance.
+An attended class is defined as one where the student is present at the beginning of the class through to its end.
 The instructor will take note of the quality and quantity of verbal contributions, and will award marks based on the intellectual content and evidence of learning contained within such remarks.
 The total grade will be calculated as the sum of marks obtained in all the sessions beyond the first introductory class.
-Because this is a seminar course, class participation is mandatory.
 Zero class participation will result in a grade of "0" for each such session.
 Attendance is mandatory; undocumented absences negatively will affect grades.
-Reading Introduction and Analysis Worth: 25% in total Length: 10 minutes of verbal commentary, along with eight to ten pages (minimum 2000 to maximum 2500 words) of analysis in essay form.
-The essay must be submitted to TurnItIn as well as via one paper copy.
-Both submissions are due at the start of the class.
-Due: As scheduled.
+Reading Introduction and Analysis Worth: 5% in total Length: Up to 10 minutes of verbal commentary.

+Due: As scheduled, in the class.